com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 Since each coffee product has exactly the same keys, no other preprocessing nor cleaning is required.

-#### Coffee dataset

-We use the [Coffee Dataset](https://www.kaggle.com/datasets/michals22/coffee-dataset) to display the global import and export of coffee.
+**Coffee dataset.** We use the [Coffee Dataset](https://www.kaggle.com/datasets/michals22/coffee-dataset) to display the global import and export of coffee.
 This dataset provides information on the amount of coffee exported and imported by countries from 1990 to 2019.During the analysis, we discovered that some of the values representing the number of kilograms were less than 0.
 This issue occurred due to an overflow error that occurred during some calculations.
 To resolve this issue, we used the original [Python notebooks](https://github.com/MSI17819/Coffee_data_analysis/blob/main/Coffee_codeimpro.ipynb) to fetch the data, perform the necessary calculations while taking into account the possibility of overflow, and saved the updated dataset.

 ### Problematic
 Originating from the mysterious land of the Kingdom of Kaffa in Eutopia, coffee has evolved into much more than a tasty and healthy beverage.
 It has transcended into a cultural symbol, a social ritual, a source of comfort, and a muse for inspiration.
 Across the globe, coffee shops have transformed into meeting places for friends, colleagues, and neighbors, fostering a sense of community.
 Additionally, coffee production is a significant economic driver in numerous societies, offering income and employment opportunities to small-scale farmers and large-scale plantations.